Jimmy Murphy (playwright)

 Jimmy Murphy is an Irish playwright living in Dublin.
+He is a former writer in residence at NUI Maynooth (2000–01), a member of the Abbey Theatre’s Honorary Advisory Council, a recipient of three Bursaries in literature from the Arts Council/An Chomhairle Ealaíona and was elected a member of Aosdána in 2004 and was elected to its governing body An Toscaireacht in 2025.

-He is a former writer in residence at NUI Maynooth (2000–01), a member of the Abbey Theatre’s Honorary Advisory Council, a recipient of three Bursaries in literature from the Arts Council/An Chomhairle Ealaíona and was elected a member of Aosdána in 2004.
+Early life and education

-Murphy was born to Irish parents in Salford, Lancashire on September 30th, 1962.
+Murphy was born to Irish parents in Salford, Lancashire on 30 September 1962.
 When he was six, his family returned to Dublin, settling in the South inner-city district of Islandbridge.
 He first went to school in nearby Inchicore, attending the Oblate Fathers’ primary school there, then moved to Ballyfermot, a working-class heartland of suburban Dublin, in his teens.
 There, he attended secondary school at St. John's De La Salle College.
-After failing the Irish Intermediate Certificate he left school to pursue an apprenticeship in painting and decorating, taking his Junior and Senior Irish Trade Certificates, and the City and Guilds of London exams at the Dublin Institute of Technology, Bolton Street.
+After failing the Irish Intermediate Certificate, he left school to pursue an apprenticeship in painting and decorating, taking his Junior and Senior Irish Trade Certificates, and the City and Guilds of London exams at the Dublin Institute of Technology, Bolton Street.